50+ Best Ethical and Sustainable Clothing Brands

 price point: $$

-Men, women, kids, and babies including clothing, shoes and accessories.
+type of clothing: Clothing for men, women, kids, and babies including clothing, shoes, and accessories.

-Their factories around the world hold the highest certifications in the industry, ensuring the best working conditions, and the highest level of sustainable production processes.
+manufacturing: Their worldwide factories hold the highest certifications in the industry, ensuring the best working conditions and the highest level of sustainable production processes.

-They choose eco-friendly materials, fabrics and their factories are very water conscious using less than half of the water typically used per garment.
+sustainability: They choose eco-friendly materials and fabrics, and their factories are very water conscious — using less than half of the water typically used per garment.

 35. tonle: